makersacademy/rps-challenge/README.md

 ## Gameplay

 1. Enter your name

 ![Enter name](First.png)

 1. Choose your move - rock, paper or scissors

 ![Choose move](Second.png)

 1. See the results
-The results screen has conditional formatting depending on the outcome.

 ![Result](Third.png)